Turbulent processes and mean-field dynamo

 We employ an anisotropic diffusion tensor following the formulation of \citet{Pipin2008a} (hereafter, P08):

-where functions $f_{1,2}^{(a,d)}\left(\Omega^{*}\right)$ are determined in P08.
-Analytical calculations of $\meanEMF$ in the above cited paper includes effects of the small scale dynamo.
-In the above expressions of the $\meanEMF$ we assume an equipartition condition between kinetic energy of the turbulence and magnetic fluctuations which stem from the small-scale dynamo.
-It was found that for the case of slow rotation ($Co\ll 1$), the part of $\meanEMF$ that depends on the gradients of $\meanBB$ consists of an isotropic eddy diffusivity and R\"adler's $\OO\times\meanJJ$ effect due to the small-scale dynamo (see also \citealp{Raedler2003a}).
+where the functions $f_{1,2}^{(a,d)}\left(\Omega^{*}\right)$ are determined in P08.
+Analytical calculations of $\meanEMF$ in the above cited paper include the effects of a small scale dynamo.
+In the above expressions for $\meanEMF$, we assume equipartition between kinetic energy of the turbulence and magnetic fluctuations which stem from the small-scale dynamo.
+It was found that for the case of slow rotation (${\rm Co}\ll 1$), the part of $\meanEMF$ that depends on the gradients of $\meanBB$ consists of an isotropic eddy diffusivity and R\"adler's $\OO\times\meanJJ$ effect due to the small-scale dynamo (see also \citealp{Raedler2003a}).
 In the case of rapid rotation, the fluctuating magnetic fields from the small-scale dynamo contribute both to isotropic and anisotropic parts of the diffusivity.
 The effect appears already in the terms of order $\Omega^2$ in the global rotation rate \citep{Raedler2003a}.
-In particular, the part of emf which corresponds to Eq(\ref{eq:diff} can be written as follows,
+In particular, the part of EMF which corresponds to Eq(\ref{eq:diff} can be written as

-It is noteworthy that the full expression of $\meanEMF$ obtained in P08 is complicated and includes different other contributions due to effects of global rotation $\OO$, mean shear, mean current, $\meanJJ$, and the magnetic deformation tensor $(\nabla\meanBB)$.
+It is noteworthy that the full expression for $\meanEMF$ obtained in P08 is complicated and includes other contributions due to the effects of global rotation $\OO$, mean shear, mean current density $\meanJJ$, and the magnetic deformation tensor $(\nabla\meanBB)$.
 We skip them in the application to the solar dynamo model.
-The analytical results about the relations of the specific effects of the $\meanEMF$ and the global rotation rate show a qualitative agreement with the DNS of \cite{Kaepylae2009AA,Brandenburg2012AA}.
-Yet, a detailed comparison of the analytical results and the global convective simulations is needed; for further discussions, see \Sec{dnssec}.
+The analytical results about the relations of the specific effects of $\meanEMF$ and the global rotation rate show qualitative agreement with the DNS of \cite{Kaepylae2009AA} and \cite{Brandenburg2012AA}.
+Yet, a more detailed comparison of the analytical results and the GCD simulations is needed; for further discussions, see \Sec{dnssec}.